in the Iron Mountain, MI Area.

 Iron Mining Museum and Gift Shop, Kent Street, Iron Mountain MI, 49801.
 Phone 906-774-1086.
 The museum contains 3 primary exhibits: the Cornish Pump, the largest steam-driven pumping engine in the United States; a large Exhibit on the Waco CG-4A Cargo Gliders built during World War II at the nearby Kingsford MI Ford Motor Plant; the largest collection of underground mining equipment on display in Michigan.

 Lake Antoine Park, on the shores of Lake Antoine.
 Camping, fishing, swimming, boating, picnics, and a playground.
 Wonderful shallow sandy beach for kids of all ages.
-Small fee for the yearly park permit.

 Library: Dickinson County Library.
 1 block east of US-2 on Iron Mountain Street.
 Turn east on A Street or Hughitt Streets.
 Public Internet Access.
 Local History & Genealogy Room.
 Special Events.
 Phone: 906-774-1218.